 BOOKS FOR OLDER BABIES:

-Reading from very young has lots of benefits.
-Few points to take care when choosing books for them are,
+Reading from a very young age has lots of benefits.
+A few points to take care of when choosing books for them are,

-- Choose a bright colour and touch and feel books.
+- Choose a bright colour and touch and feel the book.

-- Babies love to touch different textures, and this helps them explore the sensory play.
+- Babies love to touch different textures, and this helps them explore sensory play.

 - Choose rhyming and repetitive books.
 They love to listen to repetitive words and respond well.

-- Sound books are perfect for babies who love exploring objects around them.
+- Sound books are perfect for babies who love exploring the objects around them.

 - Babies like to explore books by turning pages and touching them.